rustfoundation/foundation.rust-lang.org/grants/event-support-grants.md

 ### Detail

 Rust Event Support Grants are available to provide financial support for individuals, groups, and organizations to help cover the costs they incur in running events that support the Rust community.
 A budget of $15,000 USD per quarter has been allocated for Event Support Grants by the Rust Foundation.

-Applications for Event Support Grants can be made in English from 1st April 2022, and in French, Chinese, and Portuguese from 8th April 2022.

 Applications for Event Support Grants can be made at any time, though in exceptional circumstances we may suspend applications if our budget for the quarter has already been spent.